 The perfect snorkel equipment can turn a seaside vacation into an unforgettable experience.
-Here’s a guide to choosing the right snorkel equipment, to enjoy all the pluses of snorkeling and avoid the inconveniences.
+Here’s a guide to choosing snorkel equipment that will let you enjoy all the pluses of snorkeling and avoid the inconveniences.

 The previous blog discussed snorkel versus scuba diving, plus other ways to experience life under the ocean.
 This is the first of three blogs that focus specifically on snorkeling, a series that you might call Snorkeling 101.
 Here are the three parts:

-If you’re planning a vacation to Hawaii, the Caribbean, south Florida, or just about any warm-water island, you should not miss the chance to put your face in the water and get a glimpse of the exotic world that lives just below the surface.
+Are you planning a Maui vacation, or a trip to just about any warm-water island?
+Don’t miss the chance to put your face in the water and see the exotic world that lives just below the surface.
 You may get an up-close view of tropical fish, hard and soft coral, and exotic residents such as giant sea turtles.
 The right snorkel equipment can make for a great experience, even if you are not a big fan of the water.

 So what’s the big deal, you might say?
 Just put on a swimsuit and a face mask and dive right in.
 Oh, yeah, I guess I need a snorkel too.

 Yes, you can do that.
-But if you haven’t chosen the snorkel equipment that is best for you, you may be peering through a foggy mask that is filling up with water, your snorkel may be feeding you gulps of water as well as air, and you may be distracted by an uncomfortable mouthpiece.
+But you need to choose the snorkel equipment that is best for you.
+Otherwise, you may be peering through a foggy mask that is filling up with water.
+Your snorkel may be feeding you gulps of water as well as air.
+And you may be distracted by an uncomfortable mouthpiece.

 If you’re an experienced snorkeler, you don’t need this blog.
 But for everyone else, read on!